Marijn-Schipper/FLAMES/README.md

 The INDEXFILE should contain the following column including the header:
 - Filename : The path to the formatted credible set file

+To predefine the output names of all the generated credible sets, also create the column Annotfiles.
+- Annotfiles : path and outputname for credible set. (e.g. /home/annotated_loci/annotated_locus_1.txt)

 To run with predefined locus definitions add the -l flag with a the GENOMIC_LOCI_FILE.
 This file should contain the folowing tab separated columns including headers:
 - GenomicLocus : a unique identifier of a locus
 - chr : the chromosome of the locus
 - start : start of the locus location in bp
 - end : the end of the locus location in bp
 The GenomicLocus columns should now also be added to the INDEXFILE so that the credset matches the correct locus.

-The INDEXFILE should contain:
+   The INDEXFILE should then contain:
    Filename : The path to the formatted credible set file GenomicLocus : the unique identifier that matches the GENOMIC_LOCI_FILE

-6. Run FLAMES score on the previously generated annotation file.
+### 6. Run FLAMES scoring on the previously generated annotation file.
 The command will look something like: python FLAMES.py FLAMES \
--i {FILE_CONTAINING_FILENAMES_OF_ANNOTATED_LOCI} \
+-id {INDEX_FILE_NCLUDING_COLUMN Annotfiles} \
 -o {DESIRED_OUTPUT_DIRECTORY}

 Running FLAMES annotate faster:
 Default FLAMES will query the VEP API for the variants within your credible sets for the VEP features of interest.